Best Ramen Shops in Seoul Featured on Korean TV Shows

 - Neighborhood: Hongdae (Mapo-gu, Seoul).
 It's super easy to get to, right in the heart of the bustling Hongdae shopping and entertainment district.

-- Price Range: Expect to pay around 10,000 - 13,000 KRW for a bowl, with extra toppings costing around 2,000 - 4,000 KRW.
+- Price Range: You'll be looking at around 10,000 - 13,000 KRW for a bowl, with extra toppings costing about 2,000 - 4,000 KRW.

 🌶️ Ajiteu Ramen (Hideout Ramen): The Korean Fusion King